This post may include affiliate links. Thank you for your support.

 Instructions

-• Cook Bacon: In a large sauté pan over medium heat, cook bacon until crispy and cooked through.
-Use a slotted spoon to remove to a paper towel-lined plate and set aside to drain.
+Use a slotted spoon to remove the crispy bacon pieces to a paper towel-lined plate and set aside to drain.

-• FOR THE SLOW COOKER: Spray the inside of the slow cooker insert with cooking spray.
-Transfer the onions and bacon to the slow cooker.
+Transfer the onions and bacon mixture from the sauté pan to the slow cooker.
 Add the cheeses, scallions, sour cream, heavy cream, mayonnaise and Worcestershire.
 Season with 1/2 teaspoon salt and 1/4 teaspoon pepper.
 Stir until well combined.

-• FOR THE OVEN: Grease an 8-inch baking dish and preheat oven to 350 degrees F. In a large bowl, combine onions, bacon, cream cheese, 1 1/4 cup Colby cheese, parmesan cheese, scallions, sour cream, heavy cream, mayonnaise and Worcestershire.
+Add the onion and bacon mixture to a large bowl.
+Add the cream cheese, 1 1/4 cup Colby cheese, parmesan cheese, scallions, sour cream, heavy cream, mayonnaise and Worcestershire.
 Season with 1/2 teaspoon salt and 1/4 teaspoon pepper.
 Stir until well combined.

-Transfer the dip to the prepared baking dish.
-Sprinkle the remaining 1/4 cup Colby cheese evenly on top of dip.
-Bake for 22-25 minutes, or until bubbly and heated throughout.
 OPTIONAL: During last 3-4 minutes, switch oven to broil for a more golden brown topped dip.
-Just make sure you keep an eye on it as it can go from delicious to burnt quickly!
+Just make sure you keep an eye on it as it can go from delicious to burnt quickly.

 Overhead photo of Broccoli Dip in a white oval baking dish with a slice of toasted baguette inserted into the dip and slices of baguette, a green linen, and ramekins of sliced scallions and salt surrounding the baking dish.